advocations/skype/DownloadRunSamples.md

 ## Samples in the download package
 <a name="sectionSection1"> </a>

-The Microsoft Skype Web SDK samples are available as a single download at [download.microsoft.com](http://download.microsoft.com/download/A/4/7/A47E03FD-7AEB-4702-B891-2874DCCB6329/SkypeWebSDKSamples.zip).
+The Microsoft Skype Web SDK samples are available on github at https://github.com/OfficeDev/skype-web-sdk-samples.

  **Note**  To enable audio/video functionality, clients must install the Skype for Business Web App Plug-in.
 It is available for Windows and Mac computers from the following download locations:[Windows Download](https://mlccdn.blob.core.windows.net/prod/LWA/plugins/windows/archive/SkypeForBusinessPlugin-16.0.0.101.msi)[Mac Download](https://mlccdn.blob.core.windows.net/prod/LWA/plugins/mac/archive/SkypeForBusinessPlugin-16.0.0.63.pkg )